omicro-labs/omicro/README.md

 When quantum computers become available, current blockchains can be broken in their private and public key mechanics.
 Omicro uses post-quantum cryptography to protect account identity and transaction processing.
-User accounts are represented by quantum public and privae keys.
+User accounts are represented by quantum public and private keys.
 Transaction messages are signed and verified with private and public keys of all participating nodes.
 This makes Omicro exceedingly secure.